 - All vinyl fence being installed in the State of Florida should be six foot on center: from the center of one post to the center of the next post.

-- Eight foot on center section is a no, no. They have a tendency to warp, bow, and have issues with wind.
-The companies that use them in a residential setting often minus out the horizontal aluminum stiffeners, don't use long enough posts, and concrete.
+- Eight foot on center section are a no, no. The have a tendency to warp, bow, and have issues with wind.
+Company that use them in residential setting often minus out the horizontal aluminum stiffeners, don't use long enough posts, and concrete.
 It a price point scam.

 - Do they pay their people by the hour or by the foot?

 - PVC can either turn out very pretty or become a big eyesore.
-Whoever installs your fence needs to have experience.
+Whomever installs your fence needs to have experience.